Abadrausar/Rubble-/rubble/Rubble Readme.txt

 ==============================================
 Changelog:
 ==============================================
+v1.9
+	Fixed ITEM_CLASS, this template is (AFAIK) not used in the base, but it is used in the Broken Arrow addon.
+		On line 652 of file "base_templates.txt" there was an extra ')', Oops.
+	Rubble now has an icon on windows!
+	There may be some small bug fixes to the script engine, I worked on it some and I don't remember if I fixed anything other than adding hooks for (very, very) low level debugging.
+	Made a few small fixes to the docs, nothing to worry about.

 v1.8
 	Updated to NCA7, this includes many small (and a few large) script changes If you wrote any script code check the command docs,